 Have you ever wondered whether you should throw away your intermittent catheters after you use them once?
 If so, you’re not the only one.

-At 180 Medical, we occasionally hear from people who have been told that it’s safe or economical to reuse their intermittent catheters.
+We sometimes hear from people who have been told that it’s safe or economical to reuse their intermittent catheters.
 However, there’s a very good reason why you may not want to risk washing and reusing your catheters!

 The Surprise Risk of Reusing Catheters